Stephen Harper

 During Harper's premiership, he faced the In and Out scandal, reduced the goods and services tax (GST) to 5%, and passed the Federal Accountability Act, the Québécois nation motion, and the Veterans' Bill of Rights.
-After the Conservatives won a larger minority government in the 2008 federal election, Harper prorogued Parliament to avoid defeat by a proposed coalition of opposition parties, enacted the Economic Action Plan of personal income tax cuts and infrastructure investments in response to the Great Recession, introduced the tax-free savings account, and ordered military intervention during the First Libyan Civil War.
-In March 2011, a no-confidence vote found Harper's government to be in contempt of Parliament, triggering a federal election in which the Conservatives won a majority government.
-Harper then repealed the long-gun registry, privatized the Canadian Wheat Board, and enacted the Anti-terrorism Act, 2015.
-His government significantly reduced Canada's budget deficit from $55.6 billion in 2009 to $2.9 billion in 2015.
-In foreign policy, Harper's government withdrew Canada from the Kyoto Protocol, launched Canada's Global Markets Action Plan, negotiated free trade agreements including the Comprehensive Economic and Trade Agreement (CETA), and initiated military operations against ISIL and in response to the Russian annexation of Crimea.
+Harper led the Conservatives to a larger minority government in the 2008 federal election, after which he prorogued Parliament to avoid defeat by a proposed coalition of opposition parties, advanced the Economic Action Plan of personal income tax cuts and infrastructure investments in response to the Great Recession, introduced the tax-free savings account, and authorized military intervention during the First Libyan Civil War.
+In March 2011, Harper's government was found in a vote of no confidence to be in contempt of Parliament, triggering a federal election in which he led the Conservatives to a majority government.
+He subsequently repealed the long-gun registry, privatized the Canadian Wheat Board, enacted the Anti-terrorism Act, 2015, and reduced Canada's budget deficit from $55.6 billion in 2009 to $2.9 billion in 2015.
+In foreign policy, Harper withdrew Canada from the Kyoto Protocol, launched Canada's Global Markets Action Plan, negotiated free trade agreements, and authorized Operation Impact against ISIL and Operation Unifier following the Russian annexation of Crimea.
 Harper's Conservatives also faced controversies in the Robocall scandal and the Canadian Senate expenses scandal, and confronted the Idle No More movement.

 In the 2015 federal election, the Conservative Party was defeated by the Liberal Party led by Justin Trudeau.
 Harper officially stepped down as party leader in October 2015, and resigned his seat in August 2016.
-Since then, he has taken on a number of international business and leadership roles, including founding a global consulting firm, appearing in U.S. and British media, and being elected as chairman of the International Democracy Union, an international alliance of centre-right to right-wing political parties.
-Harper ranks average to above-average in rankings of prime ministers of Canada.
+Since then, he has taken on several international business and leadership roles, including founding a global consulting firm, appearing in U.S. and British media, and being elected as chairman of the International Democracy Union, an international alliance of centre-right to right-wing political parties.
+The longest-serving conservative prime minister since John A. Macdonald, Harper ranks average to above-average in rankings of prime ministers of Canada.